Grinshpon/lambox/README.md

 <img src="media/lambox.png" width="142px" height="107.5px"/>

-## A Text User Interface Library for Haskell
+## A Terminal User Interface Library for Haskell

 ***This project is a work-in-progress and is not fully operational yet***